codatio/codat-docs/docs/lending/guides/invoice-finance/introduction.md

 - Invoice collection

-    We remove the manual effort of uploading and extracting invoice data with our accounting platform integrations, saving your team’s time and effort and providing the borrower with a better digital experience.
+    We remove the manual effort of uploading and extracting invoice data with our accounting software integrations, saving your team’s time and effort and providing the borrower with a better digital experience.

 - Risk assessment

-    Our accounting platform integrations give you real-time insight into the financial health of a business and its customers, allowing you to make better invoice financing decisions.
+    Our accounting software integrations give you real-time insight into the financial health of a business and its customers, allowing you to make better invoice financing decisions.

 ---